sknampally/wot-poc/README.md

 # 🧠 Web of Trust POC
 ### AI-Assisted Data Collection for Digital Identity Projects

 This Proof of Concept automatically collects and structures data for **Digital Identity (SSI/DI)** projects using web search (SerpAPI), web scraping, and LLM-based extraction.
-It reads project names from `input.xlsx`, searches the internet for relevant sources, scrapes content, and uses an LLM to extract structured data into `output.xlsx` with source tracking and comparison against manual data.
+It reads project names from `input.xlsx`, uses known websites and blurbs from `manual_seeds.json` to improve search accuracy, searches the internet for relevant sources, scrapes content, and uses an LLM to extract structured data into `output.xlsx` with source tracking and comparison against manual data.

 ## 🚀 1  Prerequisites — Install Once